alphagov/government-service-design-manual/service-manual/user-centered-design/what-should-service-look-like.md

 Services should use clear, easy to read type, with consistent styles and a clear hierarchy of information.

 If your service is on GOV.UK you will be given access to the New Transport typeface.
-Alpha prototypes or beta services should use default web fonts.

 [Read our full guidance on typography](/service-manual/user-centered-design/resources/typography).